memorycircuits/syndb-docs/docs/dataset/2-upload.md

 TODO

 #### 2. Selecting or creating the SynDB dataset metadata
-As mentioned, in the {{ overview_link }}, every dataset has a metadata defined by the data owner during the upload.
+As mentioned, in the "[overview article](0-overview.md)", every dataset has a metadata defined by the data owner during the upload.
 You can either select an existing dataset or create a new one.

 #### 3. Confirm and upload
 Before the upload starts you will be prompted to confirm the dataset and the data you are uploading.
 Once you confirm, the upload will start.
 Should be relatively quick.